amlucas/sdfTools/docs/source/user/sdf.rst

 Sdf
 ###

-The :any:`Sdf.Sdf` object is the central maniupulator for the :any:`Grid.Uniform` data.
+The :any:`Sdf.Sdf` object represent signed distance function fields.
 It allows to create various shapes.

 Summary